Information

 Cash Onsite

 Please change your money into Australian dollars prior to arriving onsite.
+The food vendors accept credit and debit cards but encourage you to bring cash, due to possible inconsistency with the WIFI.

 There will be ATMs available.
 No personal cheques or travellers cheques will be accepted onsite.